Emperor Penguins Facts - Aptenodytes forsteri

 Why do emperor penguins breed in such severe conditions?

-this breeding strategy of the emperor penguin does make sense.
+of the emperor penguin does make sense.
+Emperors are

-Emperors are large birds, twice the weight of the next biggest
+large birds, twice the weight of the next biggest penguin, the

-penguin, the king, and so are able to survive the winter fast
+king, and so are able to survive the winter fast and the extreme

 The chicks are very large too compared to other penguin species, if they were reared in the summer, they would have to be left to fend for themselves at a time of the year when food supply is reducing.
 As the chicks food requirement is very high, this would cause major problems.